How To Face Your Bigger Social Fears Gradually

 While going through your hierarchy, every time you accomplish something you couldn't do before you should pat yourself on the back.
 More than that, you should also treat yourself.
 It doesn't have to be anything big, just something that adds a little oomph to your day and caps off the sense of accomplishment you probably already feel.
 This is just another effective Behavioral Psychology principle that makes the process easier to go through.
 It's sometimes surprising how less scary something can seem if you know that on the other side there's a treat and sense of satisfaction waiting for you.
 It frames the whole thing differently.

 You can also use rewards in a different way to motivate yourself.
-You could specify something you like doing (e.g., checking your favorite websites), and then tell yourself you can't do that until you meet your fear-facing goals for that day.
+You could specify something you like doing (e.g., checking your favorite websites), and then tell yourself you can't do that until you meet your fear-facing goals for the day.
 This approach can be extremely effective if you pick the right carrot for yourself.
 You'll find yourself sitting around at home thinking, "Man, I really want to check that news site.
 I guess I better get out there and try talking to people."
-Then when you meet your daily objective, you're happy and proud of yourself and looking forward to the fun activity you've earned for yourself.
+Then, when you meet your daily objective, you're happy and proud of yourself and looking forward to the fun activity you've earned.

 You will hit snags as you apply this approach